Smoke Alarm information

 SMOKE ALARM PROGRAM

-Aberdeen Fire Department has partnered with The American Red Cross in a joint effort to make the community safer by providing free smoke alarms to the citizens of Aberdeen.
-This partnership allows us to serve everyone with no burden to you and we invite you to contact us to come provide a free safety assessment and smoke alarm installation in your home or anywhere else in the community where there is a need.
+The Aberdeen Fire Department is excited to partner with The American Red Cross in a joint effort to make our community safer by providing free smoke alarms to the citizens of Aberdeen.
+This partnership allows the fire department to provide a fire safety assessment of your home, and if needed the installation of free smoke alarms provided by the American Red Cross.

-Most deadly fires happen at night, when people are asleep.
-Smoke alarms provide an early warning of a fire, giving people additional escape time that can save lives.
-According to the National Fire Protection Association:
+The majority of deadly home fires happen at night, when people are asleep.
+Smoke alarms can provide an early warning of a fire, giving occupants additional time to escape.
+This additional time can be the difference from life or death.

 Help with smoke alarms